 This diversity of function, and the equivocal evidence for the benefits of raising HDL, keep the spotlight on lowering LDL as part of the first line of defense in the fight against heart disease.
 Even so, it is a good idea to try raising HDL when it is low.
 A low HDL is under 40 milligrams per deciliter of blood (mg/dL).

-What causes low HDL?
+What causes low HDL cholesterol?

 Lifestyle choices also affect HDL levels.
 Smoking, carrying too many pounds, and lack of physical activity tend to lower HDL.
 So does a diet high in refined carbohydrates (white bread, sugars, etc.).
 Medications such as beta blockers, anabolic steroids, progestins, and benzodiazepines can also depress HDL.

 Two kinds of medications have traditionally been used to raise HDL cholesterol: niacin, which is also known as vitamin B3, and fibrates, such as gemfibrozil (Lopid, generic) and fenofibrate (TriCor, generic).
 However, most clinical trials have not shown a direct correlation between raising the HDL cholesterol level and less heart disease, or fewer heart attacks and strokes.

 The equivocal results have some experts questioning whether the monetary and physical costs of taking niacin or a fibrate are worth the uncertain benefits.